lutherhuset/movie-project/README.md

 Honest movie trailer website by Luther Huset

+How to access the code for this project:

-Fell free to clone or copy and paste from the public GitHub for this project accessible at: https://github.com/lutherhuset/movie-project
+Feel free to clone or copy and paste from the public GitHub for this project accessible at: https://github.com/lutherhuset/movie-project

-After file is downloaded, run F5 in the movieSelect.py file to run the webpage
+After file is downloaded or cloned open up the files in your favorite text editor.
+To open the web page you need to go to the movieSelect.py file and select Run, Execute, or press F5 ( depends on your editor)

+In VS Code it is F5 and then either press the Play button or press F5 again.

+This will open a web browser that displays the fully built site.

+You may then click on the movie poster images to see the honest trailer videos for each movie.

 NOTE: internet access required
 NOTE: fresh_tomatoes.py was supplied by Udacity.com